 How do I test for IP leaks?

 Visit ipleak.net or dnsleaktest.com after enabling the extension.
 If your real IP or DNS shows up, you have a leak.
-Enable vpn edge
+Malus extension for VPNs: the ultimate guide to using Malus extension with VPNs for online privacy and access in Canada 2026

 Can I use the NordVPN Edge extension with the affiliate deal in this article?